dvillevald/tv_remote_google_voice_aiy/README.md

 ### 6. Create LIRC remote configuration file.

 You’re going to need to either find an existing LIRC config file for your remote control or use your IR receiver to generate a new LIRC config file (find existing remote profiles [here](http://lirc.sourceforge.net/remotes/)).
 In my case, I created a new LIRC config file.
 To do this, read the documentation on the [irrecord](http://www.lirc.org/html/irrecord.html) application that comes with LIRC.
 When using `irrecord` it will ask you to name the buttons you’re programming as you program them.
 It helps to run `irrecord --list-namespace` before you begin to see the valid names.
 You can use one, two or more remote control (I used two - one for TV and another for Roku player) with `irrecord`.
+I suggest to select the button names which make it easy to understand what actions they relate to (KEY_POWER for turning on/off the TV, etc.)

 Here were the commands that I ran to generate a remote configuration file: